michellecheng09/U-Net-Image-segmentation-/README.md

 # Image Segmentation of Breast Cancer Ultrasounds using U-Net Architecture

-This project is focused on using a convolutional neural network to do image Segmentation on a set of breast cancer ultrasound images.
-The dataset is comprised of benign, malignant and normal patient scans.
-The purpose of this project was to explore the implmentation of the U-Net architecture to encode and decode image data to complete the segmentation.
-The goal is for the model to predict the target mask for cancerours areas in scan.
-This has the potential to aid healthcare professionals with earlier diagnosis to improve treatement plans and patient care.
+This project utilizes a convolutional neural network to perform image segmentation on breast cancer ultrasound images, including benign, malignant, and normal scans.
+The project implements the U-Net architecture to encode and decode image data for accurate segmentation, aiming to predict target masks for cancerous areas.
+This work has the potential to assist healthcare professionals in early diagnosis, ultimately improving treatment plans and patient care

 ![image](https://github.com/user-attachments/assets/dbc5a52c-625e-466b-920d-9df9213c939e)